davecoll3/GotNoBeans/TESTING.md

 ### Site Admin
 #### ID 1
 * Expected
-  * Site owner has access to store backend so that they can manage products, recipes and events.
+  * Site owner has access to the store backend so that they can manage products, recipes and events.

 * Testing
     <details><summary>Site Owner Testing: Backend Access</summary>